judyess/phase-2-final-project/README.md

 **DESCRIPTION:**

-This app lets create templates and edit data
+This app lets you create templates and edit data

 **INSTRUCTIONS:**